This post may contain affiliate links. Please read our disclosure policy.

 That’s comfort food at its finest.
 Let’s make some pasta!

-- Fresh Basil
+- Lemon Juice: Fresh only!

 - Pasta Water: Reserving the pasta cooking water, before draining the pasta, is an old restaurant trick.
 You can stir in the reserved pasta water to thin the sauce without it becoming too thin.
 It also helps the sauce cling to the pasta.

-- Tossing The Pasta With Lemon Cream Sauce: If you make the sauce in a large enough skillet you can likely toss a pound of cooked pasta with the finished sauce.
+- Tossing The Pasta With Lemon Cream Sauce: If you make the sauce in a large enough skillet, you can likely toss a pound of cooked pasta with the finished sauce.
 I use my old, high-sided 12-inch Farberware skillet I got before I was married (you don’t want to know how many decades ago that wazzz!).

 - How Long Can You Keep This In The Fridge?
 Store your leftovers in an airtight container and store them in the fridge for up to four days.